abarker/typped/doc/sphinx_docs/index.rst

    pip install .

-As usual, use a virtual environment or at least run pip with the ``--user`` option unless you really want to modify the system Python installation (in which case you may also need to use ``sudo`` on a Linux system).
+As usual, use a virtual environment or at least run pip with the ``--user`` option.
+(If you really want to modify the system Python installation the command needs to be run with administrative privileges.)
 Use the ``-e`` option to pip if you want to experiment with the code.

 At a more stable development point Typped will be uploaded to PyPI so users can install Typped directly: